 If you have invested in custom, lifestyle photography you are likely very excited to plan out your session.
 You want to be sure that the session runs smoothly, from location selection (see my post here) to preparing your kids ahead of time (read post here).
 But what about wardrobe?
 Outfit selection can be the most fun thing of the planning process or the most stressful.
-To help you look and feel your best, here are some tips for planning your outfits.
+To help you look and feel your best, I provide a custom styling session where we pull items together from your closet or from my stash of tried and true outfits.

 I. MOM’s Rule!

 Mom, this is your time to shine.
-You have invested your time and dollars into this photo session, and you need to look like your gorgeous, true, authentic self.
-Choose your outfit first, and make it something makes you feel wonderful.
-Go and buy yourself something new if you need to.
-Plan your outfit first, and then plan the family around yours.
+You have invested your time and dollars into this photo session, and you need to look like your gorgeous, true, beautiful self.
+Find your outfit first, and make it something makes you feel wonderful.
+You may choose something from my client closet, or buy yourself something special.
+Once you know what to wear, you can coordinate the family's around yours.